We've all got our hobbies—pastimes we dedicate some of our spare time to because we find them fun or fulfilling.

 - Best Self Co. used blogging to sell its productivity tools.

 - Wait But Why built a business around Tim Urban’s humorous and insightful content.

 2. Illustration and design

-Like writing, illustration and design are skills that you can offer as a freelancer.
-Fiverr in particular is where a lot of newer artists with a variety of illustration styles find clients in need of their skills, whether it's for marketing projects or custom portraits.
+Like writing, illustration and graphic design are creative money-making hobbies you can do at home on a freelance contract basis.
+Fiverr, in particular, features many newer artists with a variety of illustration styles.
+Clients post projects for which they need to hire these skills, whether it's marketing projects or custom portraits or anything in between.

-But if you’d like to maintain control, you can put your own art on things, from t-shirts to posters to canvases and sell those instead.
-It's important to understand that in order to turn your art into a product, you'll need to cater to a specific market or build a unique brand.
+If you want more control, you can put your art on products—from t-shirts to posters to canvases—and sell those instead.
+It's important to understand that to turn your art or graphic design into a product, you'll need to cater to a specific market or build a unique brand.
 The former is usually easier.

-Hate Copy is a good example of a business that was started by an artist putting their art onto things that people can buy.
+Hatecopy is an excellent example of a business that was started by an artist putting their work onto things people can buy.

 To learn more, check out the following resources:

 - How to Start a T-Shirt Business: Everything You Need to Know

 - How to Sell Art Online: The Ultimate Guide